 Read the WHD Restaurant Inspection Brochure for what to expect during a restaurant inspection.

-The Wauwatosa Health Department, in conjunction with the Madison Department of Public Health, has developed a program called Safe Food Crew.
-It is designed for food establishment managers to train their own staff.
-The program uses 15 short teaching units to educate food staff on the most critical food safety areas.
+These resources are designed for food establishment managers to train their own staff.
+The program uses 15 teaching units to educate food staff on the most critical food safety areas.

 For additional information, view the Safe Food Crew Trainer Guide.